Missouri Sales Tax

 • Have an affiliate relationship with a vendor in the state

 Missouri was the last state in the union to adopt an economic nexus law requiring out-of-state sellers to collect sales tax.
 Signed into law on June 30, 2021, SB 153 and 97 creates new provisions for economic nexus that went into effect on January 1, 2023.
-According to the new law, small businesses that make $100,000 or more in sales into Missouri in a calendar year will be required to collect and remit sales tax.
+According to the new law, small businesses that make $100,000 or more in sales into Missouri in a 12-month period are required to collect and remit sales tax, even if they don’t have a physical presence.

 Remote sellers can find guidance on this page of the Missouri Department of Revenue website.